the-company-tcus/docs/docs/_usage/api.md

 [⬆️ Back to top](#table-of-contents)

-This is a wrapper for plugin [`remark-emoji`](https://github.com/rhysd/remark-emoji) to transform emoji codes to emoji because the package doesn't support CommonJS module.
+This is a wrapper for the plugin [`remark-emoji`](https://github.com/rhysd/remark-emoji) to transform emoji codes to emoji because the package doesn't support the CommonJS module.

 #### Dependencies